-Sicilian Pizza or as traditionally called Sfincione, is a traditional Sicilian thick crust pizza topped with tomato, onion, breadcrumbs and sometimes hard cheese.
+Sicilian Pizza or as traditionally called Sfincione, is a thick crust pizza topped with tomato, onion, breadcrumbs, and sometimes hard cheese.
 Here is how to make it.

 Sicilian immigrants brought the Sicilian style pizza to the United States.
 The Detroit style pizza draws its lineage from it as well.

-Traditional it doesn’t use mozzarella cheese as most of the milk used in Sicily comes from sheep and goat and not a cow.
+Traditional Sicilian Pizza doesn’t use mozzarella cheese because most of the milk used in Sicily comes from sheep and goat and not a cow.

-You will find this pizza or Sfincione in all the Italian bakeries or panificios.
+You will find Sicilian pizza or Sfincione in all the Italian bakeries or panificios.

-The base of the authentic Sicilian type pizza is usually made of thick spongy dough, consisting of flour, water, yeast, and olive oil.
+Pizza Base: The base of the authentic Sicilian pizza is usually made of thick spongy dough, consisting of flour, water, yeast, and olive oil.

 You mix all these ingredients and leave it for some time to rise and then press it into a rimmed baking sheet or a square-shaped baking pan brushed with some oil.